QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

   dimension by investigating the two-site derivative, and adding the most important blocks which are orthogonal to the current state.
 From the point of view of a local two-site update, this procedure is *optimal*, but it requires to evaluate a two-site derivative, which can be costly when the physical space is large.

-  Since the new sectors are added with singular values 0 the state will remain unchanged.
-  Afterwards a one-site scheme will be able to push the optimization further.
+The state will remain unchanged, but a one-site scheme will now be able to push the optimization further.

   For optimalexpand the kwarg trscheme only truncates the added sectors.
 E.g. with trscheme=truncdim(d_extra) the bonddimension increases with no more than d_extra.